kensanata/just-halberds/Knives.md

 | 5   | Distract | Tactics   | Oratory     | Behavior  |
 | 6   | Pick     | Singing   | Trading     | Tinker    |

-## Adventurer's Life
+## Adventurer’s Life

 If you want to do something and the outcome is uncertain, discuss with the referee an attribute and a talent to use, provided there is a suitable match.
 Roll 2d6 ≤ attribute + talent to succeed.
-If it's very hard, you might have to roll 3d6 ≤ attribute + talent.
+If it’s very hard, you might have to roll 3d6 ≤ attribute + talent.

 If you attack successfully, you deal 2d6 damage unless you use a